fredeil/INF-1101/INF1101-fei003-a2/report.md

 8. No upper bound on the number of elements that may be inserted into the set.

 ### 1.1 Applications
-The intention of the set ADT is to use it for an easy but naive implementation of a spamfilter to classify e-mails as spam or non-spam.
+The intention of the index ADT is to use it for an easy but naive implementation of a spamfilter to classify e-mails as spam or non-spam.
 The algorithm used by the spamfilter is simple, it starts out with a set of e-mails known to be spam/not to be spam.

 An e-mail `M` is classified as spam if, and only if